 The Water Princess by Susan Verde (access to clean water, human rights, resiliency)

-**Please note that this post contains affiliate links.
-If you purchase anything I may receive a small commission to keep this blog going.
-Here’s a link to the affiliate disclosure policy.
+**Please note this post contains affiliate links.
+If you purchase anything from Amazon after using this link, I may receive a small commission that directly supports the upkeep of this blog.
+Here’s a link to this website’s affiliate disclosure policy.